OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 #str(rmPF[,all.vars(formulaStringPF)])
 ```

-We first fit a model ignoring any spatial clustering or similar:
+We first fit a model distribution of soil organic carbon ignoring any spatial
+clustering, overlap in 3rd dimension (soil depth) or similar:

 ```r